mitkox/AzureTerraformWorkshop/challenges/04-terraformmodules/README.md

 In your `environments/dev/main.tf` file we can see some duplication and secrets we do not want to store in configuration.

-Add two variables to your environment `main.tf` file for username and password.
+Add two variables to your environment `variables.tf` file for username and password.

 Create a new file and name it `terraform.tfvars` that will contain our secrets and automatically loaded when we run a `plan`.